Network and Cluster Validation#

 Check NIC Link Speed#

 Verify the NICs in your servers are reporting the correct speeds.
 Several commands and utilities are available to measure speed based on your network type.
 For the AMD Instinct™ product line 400G network cards are generally advised.
-200G cards are not sufficient to avoid bottlenecks and 800G cards and not needed.
+200G cards are not sufficient to avoid bottlenecks and 800G cards are not needed.

 RoCE / Ethernet#